Professional Judgment / Special Circumstances

 Professional Judgment

 The Free Application for Federal Student Aid (FAFSA) requests income information from two year's prior and does not give the student the opportunity to explain a circumstance that could affect his or her ability to pay for college.
-Therefore, under federal law, financial aid administrators have been given the authority through "Professional Judgment" to take some circumstances into account and make changes to data adjustments to the FAFSA application, impacting the official Expected Family Contribution (EFC).
-The EFC will no longer be called the EFC after the 2023-2024 school year.
-EFC will be replaced by Student Aid Index (SAI) effective the 2024-2025 school year.
+Therefore, under federal law, financial aid administrators have been given the authority through "Professional Judgment" to take some circumstances into account and make changes to data adjustments to the FAFSA application, impacting the official Student Aid Index (SAI).

-If your EFC/SAI is $0 (or negative in the case of SAI), you may have already been awarded the maximum available aid.
+If your SAI is -1,500 - 0, you may have already been awarded the maximum available aid.
 Please contact the financial aid office to discuss if a Professional Judgment would still benefit you.

 Special Circumstances